1eam/Least_Common_Multiple_Calculator/Readme.md

 60 is the smallest number that can be divided by each of the numbers from 1 to 5 without any remainder.

+**Updates in the v2 make:**
+- Ability to calculate LCM of range x till x.
+Example: 3 - 45, 13 - 17, 19 - 23
+- Ability to calculate LCM of x numbers.
+Where x are multiple random numbers.
+Example 23, 4, 15 and 8 = 2760

 _This program is intended to extend another application.
 For instance as (micro)service to your existing product_

 ## Usage
     #Instructions: